 Los Angeles region

-Instead of flying into or out of Los Angeles International Airport (LAX) — one of the high-volume airports impacted by FAA reductions — private clients can use Van Nuys Airport (VNY).
-Van Nuys primarily serves general aviation and private flights, reducing exposure to hub delays and cancellations.
+Instead of flying into or out of LAX — one of the high-volume airports impacted by FAA reductions — private clients can use Van Nuys Airport (VNY).
+This reduces exposure to hub delays and cancellations.

 Miami region

-Instead of Miami International Airport (MIA), clients can choose Opa-Locka Executive Airport (OPF) for departure or arrival.
-This regional airport strategy helps avoid commercial-airline crowding and schedule cuts.
+Instead of MIA, clients can choose Opa-Locka Executive Airport (OPF) for departure or arrival, avoiding commercial-airline crowding and schedule cuts.

 What this means for your holiday travel